a-sh-dev/T1A2_Portfolio/README.md

-# T1A2 – Portofolio Project
+# T1A2 – Portfolio Project

-## Portfolio Project Documentation
+## Project Documentation

 <small>*The following documentation is based on the initial version (version 1) of this website*</small>